 An ACTP (Accredited Coach Training Program) is considered to be an “all inclusive” training option for someone wanting to become a coach.
 With a minimum of 125 student contact hours, our certified and advanced programs includes core curriculum, Mentor Coaching, Observed Coaching, Niche Development labs and peer coaching.
 Students who graduate from an ACTP can apply via the ACTP track for ACC or PCC credentials.
 View ACTP Study Options

-ACSTH (Accredited Coach Specific Training) at ICA is for someone starting out on their coach training journey or wanting to add coach skills to an existing skillset.
+ACSTH (Approved Coach Specific Training) at ICA is for someone starting out on their coach training journey or wanting to add coach skills to an existing skillset.
 The curriculum has been accredited by the International Coach Federation and is aligned with the core competencies of coaching.
 At ICA the ACSTH program (Vocational) has been packed so that it directly suits the needs of those who want to become a coach or add coaching to their existing career, with the option to apply for the credential of ACC via the direct ACSTH track.
 View ACSTH Study Options

 Continuing Coach Education (CCE) is ICF accredited professional development for coaches.
 This training can be used towards the renewal of an ACC, PCC or MCC credential.
 View CCE Study Options